 Variables

-For reporting purposes, each rating element is associated with a variable.
-Admins can create, manage, and assign variables to different course categories, helping to streamline reporting across multiple courses.
-Variables can be active or archived, ensuring that older data remains intact for historical reporting while preventing new data from being added.
-This allows for cross-course evaluations, where ratings across different courses can be analyzed based on a specific variable.
-By doing so, course creators can assess how certain aspects are rated across courses, providing a broader understanding of trends and feedback across the curriculum.
+Each rating element can be linked to a variable.
+Admins can create, manage, and assign variables to course categories, streamlining reporting across multiple courses.
+Variables can be either active or archived: active variables collect new data, while archived ones preserve historical data without accepting further input.
+This system enables cross-course evaluations, allowing ratings from different courses to be analyzed based on shared variables.
+As a result, course creators gain a broader understanding of trends and feedback across the curriculum.

-The Rating element empowers course creators to implement empirically grounded evaluation structures using variable schemas and factor models.
+The Rating element also allows course creators to map evaluation schemas using the Variable/Type logic.
 Each rating item is linked to an underlying construct (variable) and grouped into broader thematic categories (types).
-This enables you to structure evaluation instruments in a way that is both pedagogically meaningful and empirically analyzable.
+This structured approach makes it possible to build pedagogically meaningful evaluation instruments, while at the same time enabling empirical analysis of the resulting reporting data.

 This course evaluation example shows rating items linked to specific variables.
 Once students submit their answer, the most common responses from others are revealed.